The Partnerships' Core Member Institutions:

 Europe

-Water & Development Research Group operates at the Water Resources Laboratory of Helsinki University of Technology, Finland.
-The laboratory and its predecessors have a long tradition of activities in water and development issues.
-The unit is among the oldest ones at HUT and has been active in linking its activities to global development issues throughout its existence.
-The research group currently consists of seven PhD students, three post-doc researchers and the group leader Dr Olli Varis.
-In addition, several other students and researchers from water resources laboratory are closely related to group's activities.
-Group also does close cooperation with other universities and research institutes in Finland and abroad.
-The group's research was acknowledged by Helsinki University of Technology for its top scientific quality and achievements in October 2003 when it was chosen among the eight Rising Research Centers of Excellence of the University.
+Water & Development Research Group operates at the Aalto University that was formed in 2010 from the merger of three Finnish universities: the Helsinki University of Technology, the Helsinki School of Economics, and the University of Art and Design.
+The research group has a long tradition of activities in water and development issues and it currently consists of three Post-doc researchers, six Doctoral students and the group leader Professor Olli Varis.
+In addition, several other students and researchers from the university are closely related to the group's activities.
+The Water & Development Research Group has also close cooperation with other universities and research institutes in Finland and abroad.
+The group's research was acknowledged for its top scientific quality and achievements in October 2003 when it was chosen among the eight Rising Research Centers of Excellence of the Helsinki University of Technology.

 Linköping University, Sweden